-Since you are not asking for payment in the case described above, this situation is not considered a coverage decision.
+Since you are not asking for payment in the two cases described above, these situations are not considered coverage decisions.
 Therefore, you cannot make an appeal if you disagree with our decision.

 Your rights and responsibilities

 Chapter 8.
 Your rights and responsibilities